HandsOnDataViz/book/introduction/how.md

 - raise up text and visuals from gitbook improve.md section

+- note that headers and lists cannot accept GitBook comments

 <a href="https://www.datavizforall.org/gitbook/improve.html">Select text and (+) symbol to comment</a> or <a href="https://github.com/JackDougherty/datavizforall">suggest edits on GitHub</a>.

 {% footer %}